 How WannaCry Ransomware Could Have Been Avoided

-Microsoft launched new XP and Vista versions after Windows 95 for security’s sake and networks should have kept pace with the changes to protect their networks.
+Microsoft launched new XP and Vista versions after Windows 95 to aid PC Security and networks should have kept pace with the changes to protect their networks.
 Upgrading systems, however, takes manpower and resources that many of the enterprises who have been hit hard refused to provide.
 Instead of pointing fingers, we should be asking what steps could have been taken to avoid this and what can we do now to prevent future attacks.

 What is apparent in all of this is also that while the experts are saying the trouble allegedly started with a basic phishing attack that found vulnerabilities in unpatched Microsoft Windows software, it could likely have been prevented, had certain safeguards been in place.